quentincw/GameDesignProject/README.txt

 **HOW TO PLAY GAME**

-Follow the compilation instructions above and then run ./killAlien in Debug.
+Follow the compilation instructions above and then run ./killAlien in Release.